anupam2005/AnonymousFeedbackApp/README.md

 to take a quick _anonymous survey_ in your team?

-What if you can get rid of distributing post-it notes and get a handy web-app which can gather the survey data for you.
+What if you can get rid of distributing post-it notes and get a handy web application which can gather the survey data for you.

 This application precisely solve the same problem and its a hassle-free way to gather anonymous survey data from your group.